dherbst/firecontrol/README.md

 # Installation

-Once you have the raspi set up with the gpio board, telnet into the raspi and clone this repo, then install the fire-control system.
+Once you have the raspi set up with the gpio board, telnet into the raspi and clone this repo, then install the firecontrol system.

     python setup.py install